Wayzata Public Schools: Central Middle School

 Central Middle School is located at 305 Vicksburg Lane in Plymouth MN 55447.
-The current principal is Xavier Reed and the student day is from 9:10 a.m. to 4:00 p.m.
+The current principal is Marian Boyd and the student day is from 9:05 a.m. to 4:10 p.m.
 The current enrollment is approximately 1,316 students in grades 6 through 8.

-The Central Middle School building was opened in 1961 as the senior high school and converted to Central Middle School in 1997.
+The Central Middle School building was opened in 1961 as the senior high school, serving grades 10-12, and converted to Central Middle School in 1997.
 It is located on the southeast corner of Gleason Lake at the intersection of Gleason Lake Road and Vicksburg Lane.
+Despite the fact that the building is in Plymouth, it agreed to keep the name Wayzata High School in exchange for being able to connect Plymouth's water system to Wayzata's.

 Each year, students are assigned to one of five "teams": Blue, Gold, Silver, Purple, or Green, although the "Purple" team sometimes isn't present for the specific grade.
 A student's team determines which teachers he or she will have.

 Students are required to use a "core" schedule that includes math, science, communications, language arts, social studies (including history and geography).
 In this schedule there is also a "flex" period that offers time to read or complete homework, as well as an "advisory" time which offers health education among other activities.

 Unlike other Wayzata schools, Central does not have a swimming pool, but has a hockey arena.
 The arena once hosted Wayzata High School home games when the high school was located at the Central building.

 Students in Wayzata middle schools are required to take three years of physical education and a performance-based music course (Band, Choir, Orchestra and Music Ex in 8th grade only) from the Encore department.
 Students must also take one quarter of engineering, technology and design (ETD), family and consumer science (FACS), art and a world language course in sixth and seventh grades.
 In eighth grade, students have the opportunity to enroll in two of these four offerings in a more in-depth semester-long course.

 In addition to standard curriculum, all Wayzata middle schools offer special services and Vision 21 (gifted) curriculum.